bwcarp/storcli-collector/README.md

 storcli /cALL show all J
 ```

+## Slight Differences

+storcli.py had a default `storcli` path of `/opt/MegaRAID/storcli/storcli64` if you didn't specify with `--storcli_path`.
+If that file is not found, and no absolute path is specified, this will fall back to searching the user's PATH for `storcli`.
+If this is a problem, you can disable this behavior with `--storcli_dontfailover`.

-An additional option `--outfile` is available in this version.
+An additional option, `--outfile` is available in this version.
 This will write to a text file instead of standard out in the event you are using this as a cron.

 No Makefile is provided, just use go build.
 ```